matomo-org/developer-documentation/docs/plugin-settings.md

 $ ./console generate:settings
 ```

-The command will ask you to enter the name of your plugin and ask you for the type of settings you want to create.
+The command will ask you to enter the name of your plugin and for the type of settings you want to create.
  Depending on the chosen type it will create a file named `UserSettings.php`, `SystemSettings.php` or
- `MeasurableSettings.php`, for example `plugins/MyPlugin/UserSettings.php`.
+ `MeasurableSettings.php`, for example `plugins/MyPlugin/SystemSettings.php`.
 This created file contains some examples to
  get you started.
-In the following example we create "System Settings".
-The creation of settings works the same across
- the different types.
+The creation and definition of settings works the same across the different types.

 To see the settings in action go to *Administration > General Settings* in your Piwik installation.

 ### Adding one or more settings

 Settings are added in the `init()` method of the settings class.
 To do this, call the `makeSetting()` and pass in the
-rthe internal name of the setting, the default value when no value is configured yet, which PHP type the setting should
+internal name of the setting, the default value, which PHP type the setting should return and a callback to configure
-return and a callback to configure the UI representation of the field.
+the UI representation of the form field.

 For example: